-The College of Human Ecology provides a limited number of $4,000 summer research stipends to CHE undergraduates who will be involved in full-time summer research with a CHE faculty member.
+Cornell Human Ecology (CHE) provides a limited number of $6,000 summer research stipends to CHE undergraduates who will be involved in full-time summer research with a CHE faculty member.
 Both the student and the faculty member must be in CHE.

-The Human Ecology Alumni Association awards grants annually to undergraduates who wish to further the three objectives of the college: research, teaching, and outreach.
-Grants typically range from $500 - $1,000.
+The Human Ecology Alumni Association awards HEAA Student Grants annually to undergraduates who wish to further the three objectives of the college: research, teaching, and outreach.
+Grants typically range from $500 to $1,000.

 Participate in Research

 A significant portion of the research conducted by the Psychology department relies on the participation of others.
 The nature of the work that rests on the participation of the community includes studying language in babies, children and adults, studying judgment and decision-making, studying mechanisms of perception, cognition, attention, and memory, and studying development of social behavior.